Law Firms Must Disclose Current Conflict of Interest, But May Still Be Entitled to Fees for Services After Failure To Do So

-For more information, please contact Kendra Basner, Cassidy Chivers, or Janis Meyer.
+For more information please contact Cassidy Chivers

 Pursuant to the engagement agreement, the arbitration clause was governed by the California Arbitration Act (Cal.
 Code Civ.
 Proc. §1282 et seq), not the Federal Arbitration Act, and the case was decided under the California Act.

 Moncharsh v.
 Heily & Blase, 3 Cal.4th 1 (1992).

 Sheppard, Mullin, Richter & Hampton, LLP v.
 J-M Manufacturing Co., Inc., 244 Cal.
 App.
 4th 590, 198 Cal.
 Rptr.
 3d 253, 2016 Cal.
 App.
 LEXIS 69 (Cal.
 App.
 2d Dist., Jan.
 29, 2016).

 The Court's decision is 42 pages with a 24-page dissent.